surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Chart to Grid Change over (Show Data / Show Visualization)

-To view data or visualization of the report saved click on the setting icon on far right of the dand choose the
+To view data or visualization of the report saved click on the setting icon on far right of the dashboard and choose the
 ## Refresh & Hard Refresh

              welcome to Biplus